UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

    `originChainId`, `originToken`, the `quoteTimestamp`, and the `SetPoolRebalanceRoute` event on the HubPool, use a similar process as the 3 step one above to map this back to an `l1Token`.
 For that `l1Token` and `originChainId`, initialize a running balance value if one doesn't exist already and subtract the `amount` from it.
+3. Find all `FilledRelay` events in the block range that have `isSlowRelay` set to true.
+For each, use a similar method as above to map this event back to an `l1Token` at the `quoteTimestamp`.
+Use the `destinationChainId` as the `chainId` to determine which running balance that this event should apply to.
+If the `fillAmount` on the `FilledRelay` event is `0`, perform a historical event lookup to determine if this slow relay has been executed before by searching for past `FilledRelay` events with `isSlowRelay` equal to `true`, matching `originChainId` and `depositId`.
+If any are found, ignore this slow relay.
+If the slow relay is not ignored, follow the steps in the "Finding Slow Relays" section above for this `originChainId` and `depositId`, but remove the block range and only look for slow relays with a matching `originChainId` and `depositId`.
+This should reveal the `FilledRelay` event that triggered this slow relay to be sent.
+   Once that is found, pull the block number for that event.
+Search through past `ProposeRootBundle` events to find the proposal for this `destinationChainId` whose ending block number is the closest to this block number without being smaller.
+Search for all `FilledRelay` events that have matching `amount`, `originChainId`, `destinationChainId`, `relayerFeePct`, `depositId`, `recipient`, and `depositor` values before that ending block number.
+Grab the `totalFillAmount` and `amount` from the latest of these events.
+Subtract the `totalFillAmount` from the `amount` to compute `sentAmount`.
+For the original event we found where `isSlowRelay` was set to true, grab the `fillAmount` and compute `sentAmount - fillAmount` to determine the extra funds that were sent.
+Subtract the result from the running balance for the associated `l1Token` and `destinationChainId`.

 For each running balance value, past